Climate Change Adaptation

 Adaptation is not a new concept: Canadians have developed many approaches to effectively deal with the extremely variable climate.
 However, the amount and rate of future climate change will pose some new challenges.
 The fact that science now allows communities to anticipate a range of potential climate conditions, and therefore take action before the worst impacts are incurred, makes adaptation to future climate change different from how Canadians have adapted historically.

-The Adaptation Process – Stages and Steps
+The Adaptation Process – Stages, Steps and Guiding Principles

 Planned adaptation goes through four basic steps: